Vote in the election

 Special Voting

 Special voting opportunities are also provided for eligible residents, family members, and staff in some long-term care facilities, in coordination with Interior Health.
-Special voting will also be offered at Kelowna General Hospital during designated hours on election day.
+Special voting will also be offered at Kelowna General Hospital during designated hours on general voting day.

 What you need to vote